Sajjal/Simple-News/README.md

 It is a web-based news application to simplify the news reading experience.
 It will scrape top Headlines of USA Today, Clarion Ledger, OnlineKhabar and KhasoKhas and give the bare news as an output.

 This application is developed using Node.js, Express.js, Cheerio.js, HTML and CSS.
-The user interface is minimal.
+The user interface is responsive and minimal.

 **Feel free to Clone and Fork.
 Commercial Distribution is Prohibited.**